 GOODWILL DAYS are designated days where students are required to dress according to the following guidelines if they choose to participate.
 GOODWILL DAYS cost \$1.00 (in advance no exceptions) In December, students may purchase a multiple day pass.
-All proceeds in December will go to the city Christmas Cheer Fund or other charitable groups.
+All proceeds in December will go to the city Christmas Cheer Fund or other charitable groups.)
 Groups within the school will organize these days.
 At least 50% of the proceeds will go to a designated charity.

 Students must comply with the guidelines noted if they choose to participate in GOODWILL DAYS.
-If they choose not to participate, then they must comply with the uniform dress code.
+If they choose not to participate, then they must comply with the SPIRIT WEAR dress code.

-The following guidelines will be observed on GOODWILL DAYS
+The following guidelines will be observed on GOODWILL DAYS and at all school sponsored activities outside the school day.

-1. Jeans, sweatshirts, and T-shirts are acceptable, but they must be clean, with no fraying, no patches, and no tears.

-2. No athletic wear are to be worn.
-This includes Yoga pants and "skinny pants"
+- 1. Jeans, sweatshirts, and T-shirts are acceptable, but they must be clean, with no fraying, no patches, and no tears. - 2.
+No sweatpants, windpants, or tear-away pants are to be worn.